-In 2012, the NRC staff continued its review of the U.S. Army's depleted uranium license application and their Radiation Safety, Physical Security, Range Safety, and Environmental Radiation Monitoring Plans for the Schofield Barracks and Pohakuloa Training Area in Hawaii.
+In 2013, the NRC staff continued its review of the U.S. Army's depleted uranium license application and their Radiation Safety, Physical Security, Range Safety, and Environmental Radiation Monitoring Plans for the Schofield Barracks and Pohakuloa Training Area in Hawaii.
 Staff provided several rounds of RAIs and reviewed several revisions of the aforementioned Plans.
-Staff developed a draft license with extensive license conditions, and held a public meeting/webinar to discuss the NRC reviews.
-Staff also undertook consultations with Native Hawaiian Organizations, State of Hawaii, and U.S. Fish and Wildlife Service pursuant to Section 7 of the Endangered Species Act and Section 106 of the National Historic Preservation Act.
+Staff developed a draft license with extensive license conditions, and held public meetings/webinars to discuss the NRC reviews.
+Staff also continued consultations with Native Hawaiian Organizations, State of Hawaii, and U.S. Fish and Wildlife Service pursuant to Section 7 of the Endangered Species Act and Section 106 of the National Historic Preservation Act.
+The license was issued in October 2013.

-Progress in the decommissioning of complex material sites is expected to increase in FY 2013, with sites such as ABB Prospects, Stepan, and Mallinckrodt expected to complete decommissioning or license termination in the coming year.
+Progress in the decommissioning of complex materials sites is expected to increase in FY 2014.
+Beltsville, Stepan and Mallinckrodt are expected to complete decommissioning or license termination in the near future.
 The staff will also continue its focus on Army sites with depleted uranium contamination, and continue to work with DoD toward clarifying the NRC's jurisdiction of military radium-226 and involvement with military remediation of residual radioactive material.
+Staff is in the preliminary stages of involvement with the remediation under the CERCLA process of the National Park Service's Great Kills Park site, located in Staten Island, New York, as well as other non-military sites with radium contamination.
+NRC staff is also developing a process to begin identifying historic non-military sites with potential radium contamination.